ibexa/documentation-developer/docs/resources/phpstorm_plugin.md

 ## Known issues

-it's not possible to create new project with Docker as PHP remote interpreter.
+It's not possible to create new project with Docker as PHP remote interpreter.
 See [related JetBrains issue](https://youtrack.jetbrains.com/issue/WI-61330) for more details.

 ## Feedback